-25 What agencies are responsible for tracing and confiscating the proceeds of crime in your jurisdiction?
+What agencies are responsible for tracing and confiscating the proceeds of crime in your jurisdiction?

-Generally, prosecutors have jurisdiction to investigate, trace and seize the proceeds of crime, and to confiscate said proceeds, whereas the courts limit their role to the confiscation of assets.
+Generally, prosecutors have jurisdiction to investigate, trace and seize the proceeds of crime and to confiscate said proceeds, whereas the courts limit their role to the confiscation of assets.
+As to the competence and duties of financial intermediaries and the MROS.